 Kind of Interests, Passion and Hobbies: Reading

 Giving Profile: Bezos serves as a Director of the Bezos Family Foundation.
-In 2014, the foundation had more than $28 million in assets and donated more than $22 million; gives primarily to social and human services, community development and educational causes.
+In 2014, the foundation had more than $28 million in assets and donated more than $22 million; gives primarily to social and human services, community development, and educational causes.
 Recipients include Teach For America, Woodland Park Zoological Society, Friends of Global Nomads Group, Aspen University and the University of Washington.
 Bezos has spent $42 million to fund the first full-scale Clock of The Long Now Foundation, designed to last 10,000 years.
 The Long Now Foundation was established to develop the clock, library projects, and to become the seed of a very long-term cultural institution.
 Bezos reportedly gifted each girl of the Oprah Winfrey Leadership Academy for Girls (OWLAG) an e-book reader, Kindle, in 2012.
 He has also invested an undisclosed amount to recover the Apollo 11 F-1 engine, which was found by a team lying 14,000 feet below the water surface.
 Apollo 11 was the spaceflight that landed the first humans on the Moon on July 20, 1969.
-Bezos also served as a Trustee of the Institute for Advanced Study; in October 2014, he was appointed as Chairman of The Business Council.
+Bezos is also a former Trustee of the Institute for Advanced Study; in October 2014, he was appointed as Chairman of The Business Council.
 In May 2016, Bezos pledged to donate $1 million to Mary's Place, a non-profit organization that provides shelter and other basic facilities to homeless women.Contact us to see more Philanthropy

 Clubs & Boards